IreneKilgannon/pands-project/README.md

 with open('analysis.txt', 'a') as f:
     f.write(f'The value of the slope is {m.round(3)}.\n') f.write(f'The value of the intercept is {c.round(3)}.\n\n')
 ```

+The equation of a line is $y = mx + c$, where m is the slope and c is the y-intercept at x = 0.
+The values of m and c can be extracted from numpy's polyfit and these are used to calculated the y-values for the line.

     The value of the slope is -0.057.
     The value of the intercept is 3.389.

-These values can then be used to plot the line.
-The y-values for the line are generated from the values of m and c above.

 <details>
 <summary> Plotting a regression line on a scatter plot with numpy</summary>